Let me ask you this, when do you feel proud of yourself the most?

 So now that you set your goal category, create and imagine the goal you want to attain.
 Create a clear image in your mind and visualize yourself doing or having your goal.
 This creates a clear intention throughout your whole being, you’d be surprised at how much your body attains and creates things for us when the intention is clear and you know what you want.

 If, for example, wealth is your focus, imagine looking at your bank account and seeing the amount on your statement.
-What situations will you find yourself in that you don't have now?
-Make the image clear, give it color, give it feeling.
+What situations will you find yourself in that you don’t have now?
+Make the image clear, give it colour, give it feeling.

 You also need to create a statement, with positive wording and in the present tense.
-Rather than "I am pain free" you want a statement like "I move freely and feel healthy and vibrant" and an image of you playing tennis or walking in a beautiful setting.
+Rather than “I am

 Set Your Timeframe.